ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

  AS valid_test
 FROM
  data-analysis-portfolio-407018.FitBit_Dataset.DailyActivity;
+ -- -> All columns don't show the timestamp pattern

- -- Say we want to do an analysis based upon daily data, this could help us to find tables that might be at the day level SELECT
+ -- Find tables which are at the day level to do analysis based on daily data SELECT
  DISTINCT table_name
  FROM
  `data-analysis-portfolio-407018.FitBit_Dataset.INFORMATION_SCHEMA.COLUMNS`
  WHERE
  REGEXP_CONTAINS(LOWER(table_name),"day|daily");
+ -- -> The tables which have day level are: DailyIntensities, DailySteps, DailyActivity, DailyCalories, SleepDay

- -- Look at the columns that are shared among the tables SELECT column_name, data_type,
+ -- Look at the columns that are shared among these tables which have day level SELECT column_name, data_type,